kristjanmik/ios-nodejs-s3-streamer/README.md

 ## Usage

-Streaming files from iOS to the server can be trivial and therefore this example was created.
+Streaming files from an iOS device to a server can be hard and therefore this repo.
 Seperate readme files are located in client and server folder